NANA-ZHANG95/DLNLRR-master/README.md

 # DLNLRR-master
+DLNLRR-master is an matlab toolkit for single-cell RNA-sequencing data analysis.

-Non-negative Low-Rank Representation based on dictionary learning for single-cell RNA-sequencing data analysis DLNLRR-master is an matlab toolkit for single-cell RNA-sequencing data analysis.
+The parameters used in the experiment can be found in the paper: Non-negative Low-Rank Representation based on dictionary learning for single-cell RNA-sequencing data analysis

 code
 main.m is main program